aslagle/reactive-table/README.md

 #### Templates

-You can specify a template to use to render a field, by adding `tmpl` to the field options.
+You can specify a template to use to render cells in a column, by adding `tmpl` to the field options.

     { fields: [
         { key: 'name', label: 'Name', tmpl: Template.nameTmpl },
         { key: 'location', label: 'Location', tmpl: Template.locationTmpl }
     ] }

+The template's context will be the full object, so it will have access to all fields.

 #### Virtual columns